Raulsalvatestebaranz/negative-authority-pattern/audits/AUDIT_ATTESTATION.md

 ---

-## Final statement
+## Final declaration

+> **The reference constitution is complete.
+> Authority is contained.
+> Misuse is diagnosable.
+> The system knows when to stop.**

-This document attests only to the fact that an audit occurred.
+This document attests only that an audit occurred.

 It does not transfer legitimacy.